uwindsorcss/hub/app/views/pages/GUIDE.markdown

 We *highly* encourage people to contribute so that we can make this a very useful resource for students.
 Add any information you might find useful and feel free to add/change sections.

+If you're posting any opinionated information, use your name in the sentence (i.e. David recommends...).

 ### Contributors

 Please add yourself to this list (link is optional) if you've contributed to this guide.